 GRANTS FOR ARTS PROJECTS: Application Review

 Applications will be reviewed on the basis of the criteria below, with equal weight assigned to artistic excellence and artistic merit.
-While proposals need not address every criterion marked “as applicable,” applicants may consider all of the criteria when developing their proposals.
+The review criteria reflect the NEA’s priorities and are aligned with our strategic plan.
+While proposals need not address each criterion marked “as applicable,” applicants may consider all of the criteria when developing their proposals.

 Proposals must be for arts projects with specific, definable activities.
 The application may be rejected if it does not sufficiently describe the project activities.